rrotter/.config/readme.md

 zsh, git, ssh, homebrew, kubectl, and other configuration

 This opinionated repo expects nearly all config to live in `~/.config`.
-That's why I even have scripts in this directory: I keep my `~/.local` entirely ephemeral.
-For programs that are absolutely resistant to using `XDG_CONFIG_HOME`, we set up a small number of symlinks.
+That's why even scripts are in this directory, rather than the usual `~/.local/bin`: I keep `~/.local` entirely ephemeral.
+A handful of symlinks are created during setup for programs that are absolutely resistant to using `XDG_CONFIG_HOME`.

 I keep a few files containing personal settings in a separate private repo which I checkout to to `~/.private`.
 This is where I keep things that are environment specific like email addresses